-Jean Rounds is an experienced licensed clinical social worker and staff clinician at the Center for Children and Families.
-She has provided therapy to individuals and families with children from birth through adolescence since 1996, and has served as a clinical supervisor in various settings.
+Jean is an experienced licensed clinical social worker and staff clinician at the Center for Children and Families.
+She has provided therapy to individuals and families with children from birth through adolescence since 1996 and has served as a clinical supervisor in various settings.

 Jean has extensive training in supporting healthy parent-child relationships, helping parents understand their children’s behavior as a way of communicating their needs, feelings, and areas of distress.
 She brings this collaborative approach to children who experience issues of anxiety, depression, behavior problems, and childhood trauma.

-Jean has also worked with children in school settings, providing individual, small group, and classroom group interventions with a focus on communication, social skills, peer relationships, self-esteem, and academic confidence.
+She also has worked with children in school settings, providing individual, small group, and classroom group interventions with a focus on communication, social skills, peer relationships, self-esteem, and academic confidence.
 Her work also includes parent and teacher consultations related to these issues.
 Prior to her career as a clinical social worker, Jean was an elementary school teacher.

-Jean earned her M.S.W. at Loyola University of Chicago and her education degrees at the University of Illinois and Northeastern Illinois University.
-She has received clinical certificates in Erikson’s Infant Mental Health Program, the Chicago Institute for Psychoanalysis’s Child and Adolescent Psychoanalytic Psychotherapy Training Program, and as a parent educator in the Circle of Security parenting approach.
+Jean earned her Master of Social Work at Loyola University of Chicago and her education degrees at the University of Illinois and Northeastern Illinois University.
+She has received clinical certificates in Erikson’s Infant Mental Health Program and the Chicago Institute for Psychoanalysis’ Child and Adolescent Psychoanalytic Psychotherapy Training Program, and she is a parent educator in the Circle of Security parenting approach.